abdulsaleh/asyncio-for-ai/src/introduction.md

 ## About me

+Hi!
+My name is Abdul.
 I'm a software engineer at Google, where I build infrastructure for Gemini fine-tuning and batch inference.
 I care about making AI development easier, faster, and more accessible.

 If you find this guide helpful, check out my blog at [abdulsaleh.dev](https://www.abdulsaleh.dev/).